Kanche

-Kanche is a 2015 Indian Telugu-language romantic war film written and directed by Krish.
+Kanche is a 2015 Indian Telugu-language romantic action drama film written and directed by Krish.
 It stars Varun Tej, Pragya Jaiswal, and Nikitin Dheer.
 Produced by First Frame Entertainment, Kanche revolves around the enmity between two friends—Dhupati Haribabu (Tej) and Eeswar Prasad (Dheer).
 Eeswar's sister Sitadevi (Jaiswal) and Haribabu graduate from the University of Madras in the late 1930s and fall in love.
 Due to the prevailing casteism in their native village, Eeswar opposes their relationship and kills Sitadevi accidentally.
 Years later, Haribabu joins the British Indian Army as a captain to fight against the Axis powers in World War II and Eeswar, now a colonel, is his commanding officer.

 Krish began research on the film's subject after seeing a bomb, dropped by the Imperial Japanese Army, preserved in a museum in Visakhapatnam during the filming of Vedam (2010).
 He worked on the film's screenplay for nine-and-a-half months and considered it his most ambitious project.
 Chirantan Bhatt composed the film's songs and score, marking his debut in Telugu cinema.
 Gnana Shekar V. S. was the film's director of photography; Sahi Suresh was the film's art director, and Sai Madhav Burra wrote the film's dialogue.

 Principal photography commenced on 27 February 2015 in Hyderabad.
 Kanche was filmed in Tatipaka, Draksharamam, Kapotavaram, and in Peruru Agraharam near Palakollu.
 Major sets were erected in Ramoji Film City, Hyderabad.
 The war sequences were filmed in Georgia and the film's unit was allotted 700 guns, four tanks, and a machine gun from the Georgia Military Institute, a military training school.
 Principal photography was wrapped up on 6 July 2015.
 Kanche was filmed in 55 working days, 35 of which were in Georgia.

 Promoted as Telugu cinema's first World War II-based film, Kanche was released worldwide on 22 October 2015, on 700 screens, and received a positive reception from critics.
 It grossed ₹20 crore on a budget of ₹18 crore, and became the 14th highest-grossing Telugu film of the year.
 Kanche earned the National Film Award for Best Feature Film in Telugu at the 63rd National Film Awards ceremony, and the state Nandi Award for Best Film on National Integration.
 The film was screened at the 2016 edition of All Lights India International Film Festival.
 The film is considered one of the "25 Greatest Telugu Films Of The Decade" by Film Companion.

 It also won the state Gaddar Award for Second Best Feature Film.